-The headline inflation rate excluding "Alcoholic beverages and tobacco" for the twelve months ending September 2012 works out to 3.0% compared to 5.3% for the twelve months ending September 2011.
+The inflation rate excluding 'Alcoholic beverages and tobacco' works out to 2.6% for year 2012 compared to 5.3% for year 2011.

-INTERNATIONAL COMPARISON OF INFLATION RATE
+5. INTERNATIONAL COMPARISON OF INFLATION RATE

 The table below compares the inflation rate (as measured by the percentage change in the average CPI for a given year relative to the previous year) of Mauritius with those of our main importing countries and some countries in the region for the latest available year, mainly 2011.